Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "We know the important things," she said, demurely, with a fetching fangy smile.

 On that point, Yan couldn’t argue.
-He often came home sore and tired, and she knew how to fix that, oh yes…and she learned *good* new cooking with "her" pots and pans.
+He often came home sore and tired, and she knew how to fix that, oh yes... and she learned *good* new cooking with "her" pots and pans.

 And he didn’t feel lonely any more.
 He didn’t need much, here on this big adventure.